mjwim/wdi-fourth-project/README.md

 ###What extenstions to TAXY could there be?

 Allow for users to link in their own transaction data.

+Allow for users to upload images/reciepts etc

 Allow for users to edit the transactions to provide more information on them.